-Other terms used to refer to challenging behaviour include 'behaviour described as challenging' and 'behaviour of concern'.
+Other terms used to refer to challenging behaviour include 'behaviour described as challenging' and 'behaviours of concern'.
+The Challenging Behaviour Foundation uses the term 'challenging behaviour' and this will be used throughout this information sheet.
+For more information about terminology see our website.
 Regardless of what term is used, it is important to remember that 'challenging behaviour' is not a medical diagnosis.
 It refers to the way in which the person's behaviour presents a challenge to others.

 Challenging behaviour is not limited to people with learning disabilities, but the term has been particularly applied in this context.
 The severity of challenging behaviour can vary greatly.
 Very serious injury (e.g., blindness, brain damage) can result from some sorts of behaviour. (e.g., eye poking or head banging) and, in such cases, urgent action is required to limit or reverse the effects.
-In many cases, however, the term is used to refer to behaviour which does not have such immediately serious consequences but is, nonetheless, very upsetting, disruptive, or stressful.
+In many cases, however, the term is used to refer to behaviour which does not have such immediately serious consequences but is, nonetheless, very upsetting, disruptive, or stressful, and results in limits being placed on the person living a full life.